arangodb/docs/3.8/indexing-multi-dim.md

 ### Possible range queries

-Having an index on a set of fields does not require you to specify a full range for every dimension.
-For each dimension you can decide if you want to only bound it from one side (i.e. only an upper or lower bound) or not bound it at all.
+Having an index on a set of fields does not require you to specify a full range for every field.
+For each field you can decide if you want to bound it from both sides, from one side only (i.e. only an upper or lower bound) or not bound it at all.

 Futhermore you can use any comparsion operator.
 The index supports `<=` and `>=` naturally, `==` will be translated to the bound `[c, c]`.
-Strict comparsion is translated to they non-strict counterparts and a post-filter is inserted.
+Strict comparsion is translated to their non-strict counterparts and a post-filter is inserted.

     FOR p IN points
         FILTER 2 <= p.x && p.x < 9